mfem/mfem/miniapps/mhd/README.md

 ### What examples are provided?
-* Case `-i 1`: Wave Propagation (5.1.1) in ["An implicit, nonlinear reduced resistive MHD solver."
+* Case `-i 1`: Wave Propagation (5.1.1) in [An implicit, nonlinear reduced resistive MHD solver.
 JCP 2002].
 Identical setup.
-* Case `-i 2` Tearing Mode (5.1.2) in ["An implicit, nonlinear reduced resistive MHD solver."
+* Case `-i 2` Tearing Mode (5.1.2) in [An implicit, nonlinear reduced resistive MHD solver.
 JCP 2002].
 Identical setup.
-* Case `-i 3`: Island Coalescence (5.2) in ["Implicit adaptive mesh refinement for 2D reduced resistive magnetohydrodynamics, JCP 2008].
+* Case `-i 3`: Island Coalescence (5.2) in [Implicit adaptive mesh refinement for 2D reduced resistive magnetohydrodynamics, JCP 2008].
 Identical setup.

 ### Where has the code been built and tested?
 * Mac OS
 * Linux
 * Many HPC including LANL and NERSC machines

-### Why do the implicit solvers complaint about hypre?
+### Why do the implicit solvers complain about hypre?
 It is likely there are two different versions of hypre linked in the code.
 One needs to make sure there is only one version of hypre seen by mfem.
 We recommend to link mfem with the hypre installed by PETSc.
+Please also avoid linking your local hypre with PETSc.